mcloide/awesome-books-for-engineers/README.md

 * The Checklist Manifesto - by Atul Gawande
 * Think and Grow Rich - by Napoleon Hill

+## Reading
+* MySQL Cookbook: Solutions for Database Developers and Administrators 3rd Edition - by Paul DuBois

 ## Optional, but still really good read

 * The Law of Success - by Napoleon Hill